bronson/invoicing/README.md

 # History

-So there I was, months into a contract without having recorded any hours.
+So there I was, months into a contract without having recorded any hours...
 I had notes scribbled, emails sent, and commits committed, but it was going to take days to assemble all this into an invoice.
-In an calm panic, I whipped up some scripts to crunch it down and produce a calendar of what I had done and when.
+In a relaxed panic, I whipped up some scripts to crunch it down and produce a calendar of what I had done and when.
 It somewhat worked so I named it "NSA Me".